noooop/Reading_List/awesome_retrieval.md

 dense retrievers.
 - Mon, 7 Aug 2023 [Towards General Text Embeddings with Multi-stage Contrastive Learning](https://arxiv.org/abs/2308.03281)
   - Alibaba 的 GTE
+  - Architecture
+    - Bert 512上下文长度， mean pooling， InfoNCE loss
+  - Training Recipe (two-stage training)
+    - Weakly-Supervised Contrastive Pre-training (from bert pre-train)
+      - Weakly supervised text relevance data is readily available in publicly accessible web sources, such as the inherent connection between queries and answers on QA forums.
+    - Supervised Fine-tuning
+      - we use relatively lower-sized datasets with human annotation of the relevance between two pieces of text and optional hard negatives mined by an extra retriever to form text triples.
+  - Improved Contrastive Loss
+    - in which the first two terms are used for query to document contrast, where as the last two terms are used for the inverse.
+    - s(qi,qj) 和 s(dj ,di) 也用起来
+    - The temperature τ is fixed to 0.01 in this work.
+  - Evaluation
+    - BEIR：we find that our base size model significantly outperforms the models with comparable size, like SimCSE, Contriever and E5.
+Our base model is comparable to E5large without using human supervision.
+  - Analysis
+    - Number of Training Datasets
+      - The results presented in Figure 3a demonstrate that the inclusion of more diverse data sources consistently enhances model performance during both the pre-training and finetuning stages.
+    - Pre-training Batch Size
+      - model performance saturates at around a batch size of ten thousands.
+    - Number of Model Parameters
+      -  It can be observed that as the model size grows exponentially, the model performance also improves linearly.
+    - Influence of Different Training Stages
+      - PT 和 FT 都有用
+    - Ablation of the Contrastive Objective
+      - FT 上稍微有一点提高
 - Fri, 22 Sep 2023 [AnglE-optimized Text Embeddings](https://arxiv.org/abs/2309.12871)
   - COSINE OBJECTIVE 可能饱和，所以提出 ANGLE OBJECTIVE
   - 度量学习 angular space （Angular Contrastive Learning） 真的只有一篇论文吗